Schoonology/dependable/README.md

 });
 ```

-To get a registered dependency, simply use `dependable.get`:
+To get a registered dependency, simply use `container.get`:

 ```JavaScript
 const logger = container.get('logger');